 - 10.1.
-The school is a venue for exploring assets and addressing challenges affecting the school and the community. - Community issues and challenges are discussed at school. - Coordinators, principals, and teachers, as well as partners participate in community asset mapping and community neighborhood walk arounds. - Community residents are included in Site Leadership Team. - 10.2.
-The school building is open and accessible beyond the school day, including evenings and weekends. - School district policies allow community use connected to the results the schools seeks at no cost. - Community events, education, and training programs and other opportunities are available. - Agreement is in place to pay facilities staff for extra time. - 10.3.
-Families and community members recognize the school as a hub of learning and community development. - Turnouts for Parent Teacher Nights - Turnout for community events held at the school. - Number of community residents volunteering at schools - Data Participation in Surveys of family and community residents.
+The school is a venue for exploring assets and addressing challenges that affect students, their families, and the neighborhood. - Community issues and challenges are discussed at school. - Coordinators, principals, and teachers, as well as partners participate in community asset mapping and neighborhood walk arounds. - Community residents are included in Site Leadership Team.

+RESOURCES

+COMMUNITY SCHOOLS STANDARDS

+10.2.
+The school building is open and accessible beyond the school day, including evenings and weekends.

+- School district policies allow community use connected to the results the schools seeks at no cost. - Neighborhood and community members are invited to education training programs, services, and other community events. - Labor agreements are in place to pay for facilities staff outside of traditional school hours, as needed.

+10.3.
+Families and community members recognize the school as a hub of learning and community development.

+- There is strong turnout for Parent Teacher Nights - Community events are held at the school. - Community residents volunteer at the school. - Family and community residents participate in surveys.

-Shared Use for Schools - Resources and organizations on sharing space with schools, a community asset (Safe Routes to School National Partnership).
+RESOURCES Shared Use for Schools - Resources and organizations on sharing space with schools, a community asset (Safe Routes to School National Partnership).